theclarityproject/mcp-server/README.md

 - Select "Save all as HAR with content" (or similar wording like "Export HAR...").
 - Choose a location to save the `.har` file.

-You can now upload this HAR file using the uploader on the Gigahard website.
+You can now upload this HAR file using the uploader on the Clarity website.

 > **Important**: HAR files can contain sensitive information like cookies, authentication tokens, and personal data.
 Handle them securely and avoid sharing them publicly.